Hunting Program

 No lead hunting information from New York State DEC

 TO APPLY Consent to hunt may be granted to licensed hunters by request by mail or drop off at the Town Hall to the Open Space Coordinator of the Town of Lyme.
 Include a stamped self-addressed envelope with your application.
-(Email requests not accepted.)
+(Email requests are not accepted.)

 Contact: openspace@townlyme.org.